 WHAT ORDER SHOULD THE COURSES BE TAKEN IN?

-Introduction to Composition is required as a pre-requisite or co-requisite for all high school-level courses.
+Academic Writing is required as a pre-requisite or co-requisite for all high school-level courses.
 Parents are responsible for determining whether their student is ready for a particular course.

 WHAT IS EXPECTED OF STUDENTS, and WHAT IS HOMEWORK LIKE?

 Scheduling Work.
 Students must keep track of their assignments and contact the tutor with any questions they have about assignments.
 They must schedule their work and should develop the habit of checking email daily to ensure that they receive assignments and feedback on essays.
 Parents should be prepared to guide students in developing these skills.

 Presenting and Defending Their Ideas.
 Students will be defending their ideas in class throughout the semester.
 However, on Defense Day at the end of each semester, students give presentations on one of their essays and respond to questions about their work.